 line 162 I think you are overstating the pattern here, as studies with Drosophila (papers by Gilchrist, Crill, Huey, and others) have shown effects of developmental temperature on heat tolerance and other traits.
 The MacLean study used flies from stock centers, which have been maintained (often for decades) at fixed temperatures.
 I'm skeptical of their results, though obviously they are note.

 Response: Thanks for pointing this out.
 We were unaware MacLean et al., flies were from stock centres.
 The Drosophila reference, MacLean et al., has now been removed from our statement.
 The other studies mentioned (i.e., Gunderson, Deutsch, and Pottier et al. ), one being a meta-analysis, explicitly show adults had limited plasticity.
-See line 175.

 Seems to me that you need to add a paragraph discussing the limitations of your approach.
 First, you apparently know nothing about developmental environments of these eggs in nature, so your treatments may not be ecologically relevant.
 Basic natural history information is always needed (though almost always absent!).
 But you can encourage it.
 You hint at this in lines 169-170, but you don't concede ignorance of nest conditions for your species.
 Second, fixed temperatures in particular may yield misleading results -- there is a growing literature on the impacts of fluctuating temperatures.
 Third, power -- you have limited power in your experiments and in your meta-analyses.
 Call attention to this as it might encourage more studies of developmental effects.

-Response: Natural history information of selected treatments for L. delicata has been provided.
-See comment above.
-See lines 86-89.
+Response: As indicated above, we do know natural nest conditions of eggs in nature.
+We know our manipulations are ecologically relevant.
+Natural history information of selected treatments for L. delicata has now been provided.

+Reviewer 1 is correct that there is a growing literature on fluctuating developmental environments versus constant.
+A meta-analysis on this very topic in reptiles shows it can impact incubation duration, and hatching success but there is little evidence that they result in greatly different effects for many traits (See Raynal et al. 2022).

+We have now called greater attention to the power issue raised.
+Please see our responses to comments above.

 line 176 Janzen's classic paper ('67 Am Nat) should b cited here

 Response: Great suggestion.
 This reference has been added here.
-See line 189.

 line 173 Interesting suggestion.
 I don't recall any studies that have examined this.